devansh8373/OpenStreetMap/README.md

 #This project is based on A*Search algorithm to find shortest path on Map.
-#To Run this project loclly on your machine, it is necessary that you
+#To Run this project locally on your machine, it is necessary that you
 install some dependencies.

 The complete list of dependencies can be accessed using the given link below: